longenbach/Tableau-Interactive-Confusion-Matrix/README.md

 ## How:

 #### 0) Example Data
 I used a straightforward dataset to show the structure of this new confusion matrix.
-The dataset used are text posts from Google each with an associated code tag (Python, C, Java, HTML).
+The dataset used is text posts from Google each with an associated code tag (Python, C, Java, HTML).
 The text classification model was copied from Github user [sararob](https://github.com/tensorflow/workshops/blob/master/extras/keras-bag-of-words/keras-bow-model.ipynb) to generate predicted labels for each of these text posts.
 To create the new interactive confusion matrix we just need a few more data fields:

 #### 1) Assign each label/tag to an integer value.
 Using a LabelEncoder in Sklearn is an easy way to accomplish this.